BlakeMcBride1625/BTD6-Auto-Assign/README.md

 - **Automatic Role Management**: Roles are automatically assigned/removed based on BTD6 achievements
 - **Multi-Account Support**: Link multiple Ninja Kiwi accounts (OAKs) to one Discord account
-- **OAK Exclusivity**: Each Open Access Key (OAK) can only be linked to one Discord account
+- **OAK Exclusivity**: Each Open Access Key (OAK) can only be linked to one Discord account (enforced with database transactions)
 - **Caching System**: Reduces API calls with configurable cache duration
-- **Scheduled Sync**: Automatically re-evaluates roles at regular intervals
+- **Scheduled Sync**: Automatically re-evaluates roles at regular intervals (runs silently in background)
+- **Daily Content Check**: Automatically detects new maps/achievements and re-evaluates all users
+- **Content Management**: Staff can update content limits when new maps/achievements are released
 - **Staff Commands**: Administrative tools for managing user accounts
 - **Error Resilience**: Never removes roles on API failures
 - **Privacy-Focused**: All command responses are ephemeral (only visible to the user)
+- **Embedded Logging**: All bot messages in log channel are sent as rich embeds
+- **BTD6-Themed**: Playful BTD6-themed error messages and logging
+- **Silent Background Sync**: Scheduled syncs run silently without spamming logs

 ## Role Requirements